U.S.-Ghana World Cup soccer match sets records for ESPN, Univision

 The game was the highest-rated men's soccer match for the sports cable network, owned by Walt Disney.
 The Watch ESPN app, meanwhile, garnered its largest-ever audience, with 1.4 million viewers streaming the match.

-The game also set a record at Univision [UVN.UL], the Spanish-language broadcast network, attracting 4.8 million people, which made it the most-viewed U.S. World Cup match in the network's history.
+The game also set a record at Univision, the Spanish-language broadcast network, attracting 4.8 million people, which made it the most-viewed U.S. World Cup match in the network's history.

 The U.S.-Ghana game was the most viewed program on ESPN since Jan.
 6, when college football's BCS National Championship pulled in 26.6 million viewers.